Book of Common Order: Adoption in Scotland

 The Psalms and Catechism together occupy more than half the book.
 The chapter on burial is significant.
 In place of the long office of the Catholic Church we have simply this statement:

 "The corpse is reverently brought to the grave, accompanied with the Congregation, without any further ceremonies: which being buried, the Minister [if he be present and required] goeth to the Church, if it be not far off, and maketh some comfortable exhortation to the people, touching death and resurrection."
 This (with the exception of the bracketed words) was taken over from the Book of Geneva.
 The Westminster Directory which superseded the Book of Common Order also enjoins interment without any ceremony, such being stigmatized as no way beneficial to the dead and many ways hurtful to the living.
 Civil honors may, however, be rendered.

 George Washington Sprott and Thomas Leishman, in the introduction to their edition of the Book of Common Order, and of the Westminster Directory published in 1868, collected a valuable series of notices as to the actual usage of the former book for the period (1564–1645) during which it was enjoined by ecclesiastical law.
 Where ministers were not available suitable persons (often old priests, sometimes schoolmasters) were selected as readers.
 Good contemporary accounts of Scottish worship are those of William Cowper of Galloway (1568–1619), bishop of Galloway, in his Seven Days Conference between a Catholic, Christian and a Catholic Roman (c.
 1615), and Alexander Henderson in The Government and Order, of the Church of Scotland (1641).
 There was doubtless a good deal of variety at different times and in different localities.
-Early in the 17th century under the twofold influence of the Dutch Church, with which the Scottish clergy were in close connection, and of James VI's endeavours to justle out a liturgy which gave the liberty of conceiving prayers, ministers began in prayer to read less and extemporize more.
+Early in the 17th century under the twofold influence of the Dutch Church, with which the Scottish clergy were in close connection, and of James VI's endeavours to jostle out a liturgy which gave the liberty of conceiving prayers, ministers began in prayer to read less and extemporize more.